 Asian Roasted Broccoli

-If you truly only have frozen, this is How to Microwave Broccoli just enough to defrost and get to make this dish.
+We have an option of How to Microwave Broccoli too.
+Do so just enough to defrost and then throw on a sheet pan.
 It will not be as crisp but an option.
 Super healthy with lots of fiber.
 If you love leafy green vegetables this is another one you will want to make on a more regular basis for sure.

 spicy broccoli recipe